“When you come to a fork in the road, take it.”

 Yogi Berra, Yankee catcher, (1925-2015)

-Friday night’s opening Keynote speaker is Dr. Paul Rinzler, Director of Jazz Studies at California Polytechnic State University in San Luis Obispo, CA. His book The Contradictions of Jazz (2008) sets a standard for clarity in the philosophy of jazz.
+Returning from JPIC 2017 where he was opening keynote speaker is Dr. Paul Rinzler, Director of Jazz Studies at California Polytechnic State University in San Luis Obispo, CA. His book The Contradictions of Jazz (2008) sets a standard for clarity in the philosophy of jazz.

 Paul Rinzler joined the Cal Poly faculty in 1997 as Director of Jazz Studies after having taught jazz classes at U. C. Santa Cruz for twelve years.
 He received his doctorate in theory/composition with a secondary emphasis in jazz pedagogy from the University of Northern Colorado.